Download the complete CBA (PDF format, 709KB)

 Section 5

-An employee must follow supervisory orders, directions and assignments.
+A. An employee must follow supervisory orders, directions, and assignments.

-A. Unless an employee fails to meet his or her performance standards, he or she will not be adversely affected by the Employer as a result of carrying out the lawful orders, directions or assignments of a supervisor, or attempting in good faith to carry out such lawful orders, directions or assignments.
+B. Unless an employee fails to meet their performance standards, they will not be adversely affected by the Employer as a result of carrying out the lawful orders, directions, or assignments of a supervisor, or attempting in good faith to carry out such lawful orders, directions, or assignments.

-B. If an employee disputes the legality of his or her supervisor's order, direction or assignment based on the employee's belief that it violates a law, rule, regulation or published Code of Ethics/Professional Responsibility:
+C. If an employee disputes the legality of their supervisor's order, direction, or assignment based on the employee's belief that it violates a law, rule, regulation, or published Code of Ethics/Professional Responsibility:

-1. The employee will discuss the dispute/difference and the basis for it with his or her supervisor with the intent of resolving the dispute/difference.
+1. The employee will discuss the dispute/difference and the basis for it with their supervisor with the intent of resolving the dispute/difference.

-2. The employee may seek review of the dispute by his or her next level supervisor, who will assess the matter and inform the employee of his or her determination regarding the dispute.
+2. The employee may seek review of the dispute by their next level supervisor, who will assess the matter and inform the employee of their determination regarding the dispute.

-3. If the employee continues to dispute the legality of his or her supervisor's order, direction or assignment, the supervisor will give the order, direction or assignment to the employee in writing.
-The employee will comply with the supervisor's order, direction or assignment and, if the employee carries out the order, direction or assignment in the manner prescribed by the supervisor, the Employer will assume full responsibility for that order, direction or assignment, to the extent permitted by law, rule or regulation.
-At such time as the employee has complied with the supervisor's order, direction or assignment, he or she may file a grievance, complaint or appeal, as appropriate to seek a remedy to any alleged violation to his or her rights.
+3. If the employee continues to dispute the legality of their supervisor's order, direction, or assignment, the supervisor will give the order, direction, or assignment to the employee in writing.
+The employee will comply with the supervisor's order, direction, or assignment and, if the employee carries out the order, direction, or assignment in the manner prescribed by the supervisor, the Employer will assume full responsibility for that order, direction, or assignment, to the extent permitted by law, rule, or regulation.
+At such time as the employee has complied with the supervisor's order, direction, or assignment, they may file a grievance, complaint, or appeal, as appropriate, to seek a remedy to any alleged violation to their rights.

-4. In addition, any employee who holds a professional license that he or she uses in the performance of his or her duties at SEC (i.e., Attorneys, CPAs, Certified Fraud Examiners, etc.) may consult with the body responsible for the enforcement of the Code of Ethics/Professional Responsibility in the State or Jurisdiction in which he or she is licensed for guidance, and, upon receipt, provide such guidance to the supervisor.
-Prior to the receipt of such guidance, the professional shall not be required to sign any disputed document, or otherwise carry out the disputed order, direction or assignment.
-If the guidance provided indicates that the disputed order, direction or assignment would violate an applicable ethical rule or rule of professional responsibility, the employee shall not be required to take any such action with respect to that order, direction or assignment.
-The employee shall immediately notify his or her supervisor that he or she cannot comply with the order, direction or assignment.
+4. In addition, any employee who holds a professional license that they use in the performance of their duties at SEC (i.e., Attorneys, CPAs, Certified Fraud Examiners, etc.) may consult with the body responsible for the enforcement of the Code of Ethics/Professional Responsibility in the State or Jurisdiction in which they are licensed for guidance, and, upon receipt, provide such guidance to the supervisor.
+Prior to the receipt of such guidance, the professional shall not be required to sign any disputed document, or otherwise carry out the disputed order, direction, or assignment.
+If the guidance provided indicates that the disputed order, direction, or assignment would violate an applicable ethical rule or rule of professional responsibility, the employee shall not be required to take any such action with respect to that order, direction, or assignment.
+The employee shall immediately notify their supervisor that they cannot comply with the order, direction, or assignment.

-C. An employee who has questions concerning an interpretation or application of standards of professional conduct in which he or she has a direct personal interest is encouraged to raise his or her questions with the SEC's Ethics Office.
+D. An employee who has questions concerning an interpretation or application of standards of professional conduct in which they have a direct personal interest is encouraged to raise their questions with the SEC's Ethics Office.

-D. If after an employee follows the steps set forth in Section 5.B. above, the supervisor continues to disagree with the guidance provided to the employee by the body responsible for the enforcement of the Code of Ethics/Professional Responsibility in the State or Jurisdiction in which the employee is licensed, the supervisor may, with the participation and input of the employee, consult with that body.
-If the guidance provided by that body indicates that the disputed order, direction or assignment would violate an applicable ethical rule or rule of professional responsibility, the employee shall not be required to take any such action with respect to that order, direction or assignment.
+E. If after an employee follows the steps set forth in Section 5.C. above, the supervisor continues to disagree with the guidance provided to the employee by the body responsible for the enforcement of the Code of Ethics/Professional Responsibility in the State or Jurisdiction in which the employee is licensed, the supervisor may, with the participation and input of the employee, consult with that body.
+If the guidance provided by that body indicates that the disputed order, direction, or assignment would violate an applicable ethical rule or rule of professional responsibility, the employee shall not be required to take any such action with respect to that order, direction, or assignment.

 Section 6

-An employee is entitled to a reasonable amount of duty time for meetings for representational purposes with his or her NTEU representative.
-An employee who wishes to meet with a Union representative to discuss representational matters will request permission from his or her supervisor prior to leaving his or her immediate work area.
-The employee is not required to disclose to his or her supervisor why he or she wishes to contact an NTEU representative.
-Rather, the employee need only inform his or her supervisor of the general nature of the meeting (e.g. "to talk to my Union representative") and the meeting's expected duration.
+An employee is entitled to a reasonable amount of duty time for meetings for representational purposes with their NTEU representative.
+An employee who wishes to meet with a Union representative to discuss representational matters will request permission from their supervisor prior to stopping their normal duties.
+The employee is not required to disclose to their supervisor why they wish to contact an NTEU representative.
+Rather, the employee need only inform their supervisor of the general nature of the meeting (e.g., "to talk to my Union representative") and the meeting's expected duration.
 The supervisor shall grant the employee's request absent a significant staffing or workload problem caused by the employee's absence.
-If the request is denied, the supervisor will identify the time period, normally within one business day, when the employee may meet with his or her Union representative.
-If the employee requests it the Employer may extend any relevant filing deadline by the period of the delay.
-The employee will notify his or her supervisor upon return to his or her immediate work area.
+If the request is denied, the supervisor will identify the time period, normally within one business day, when the employee may meet with their Union representative.
+If the employee requests it, the Employer may extend any relevant filing deadline by the period of the delay.
+The employee will notify their supervisor upon resuming their normal duties.
 Nothing in this Section abrogates an employee's right to union representation.

 Section 7